sirkirby/ha-udm-rule-manager/CONTRIBUTING.md

 - [ ] [`README.md`](README.md) updated if adding user-facing features
 - [ ] [`manifest.json`](custom_components/unifi_network_rules/manifest.json) updated if dependencies change

+## Maintainer Release Process

+1. Update `manifest.json` to the planned release version in a pull request.
+2. Merge the pull request only after all required checks pass.
+3. Tag the exact merge commit as `vX.Y.Z` and push the tag.
+4. Confirm the release, HACS, and hassfest workflows pass for the tag.

+The release workflow refuses to publish when the embedded manifest version does not exactly match the tag.
+Do not move or rewrite a published release tag.

 ## API Testing

 For manual API testing against a real UniFi device, the project maintains a [Bruno collection](https://github.com/sirkirby/bruno-udm-api) with the same requests the integration makes.
 This is useful for verifying credentials and device compatibility.